-Modular programming originated back in the 1960s when developers began breaking up larger software programs into smaller parts.
-Although this concept is around 6 decades old, it’s still extremely relevant and useful for today’s software developer, and one of the key programming principles we follow here at Tiny.
+Modular programming originated in the 1960s when developers began breaking up larger software programs into smaller parts.
+Despite being six decades old, this concept is still extremely relevant and remains useful for today’s software developer.
+It’s also one of the key programming principles followed and used at Tiny.

 Let’s start with some definitions.

 Modular programming is a general programming concept where developers separate program functions into independent pieces.
 These pieces then act like building blocks, with each block containing all the necessary parts to execute one aspect of functionality.

 When the blocks, or modules, are put together, they make up the executable program.

 While most people talk about modularity at a file/folder/repository level, modularity works on multiple levels:

 - Libraries/repositories within projects

 Modularity is about making building blocks, and building blocks made up of smaller building blocks.
 Each block is separate, strong, and testable, so you can stack them together at the end to create your application.
 Thinking about modularity in this way also means that you can build it into your code style and architecture.